pytorch/serve/examples/micro_batching/README.md

 Because pre- and postprocessing are often carried out on the CPU the GPU sits idle until the two CPU bound steps are executed and the worker receives a new batch.
 The following example will show how to make better use of an accelerator in high load scenarios.

-For this we are going to assume that there are a lot of incoming client requests and we can potentially fill a bigger batch size within the batch delay timeframe where the frontend collects requests for the next batch.
+For this we are going to assume that there are a lot of incoming client requests and we can potentially fill a bigger batch size within the batch delay time frame where the frontend collects requests for the next batch.
-Given this precondition we are going to increase the batch size whcih the backend worker receives and subsequently split the big batch up into smaller *micro* batches to perform the processing.
+Given this precondition we are going to increase the batch size which the backend worker receives and subsequently split the big batch up into smaller *micro* batches to perform the processing.
 We can then perform the computation on the micro batches in parallel as more than one batches are available to the worker.
 This way we can already process a micro batch on the GPU while the preprocessing is applied to remaining micro batches.
 The pros and cons of this approach are as follow: